-Defendant is accused of conspiring to distribute and to possess with intent to distribute 500 grams or more of a mixture and substance containing cocaine.
+Defendant is accused of conspiring to knowingly and with the intent to defraud, produce, use, and traffic in counterfeit access devices and unauthorized access devices.
 It is against federal law to conspire with someone to commit this crime.

 For you to find the Defendant guilty of conspiracy, you must be convinced that the government has proven each of the following things beyond a reasonable doubt, as to the Defendant: